Evgeny Romanov (chess player): Chess career

 Recognized as the best player of the Deutsche Schach Bundesliga season 2012/2013.

 Bronze medalist of the European Championship among men, (Legnica, 2013).

 Participant of the World Cup - Khanty-Mansiysk, 2011 and Tromso, 2013.

 In club competitions, among other things, he played for the teams “Debut-DVGTU” (Vladivostok), “South Ural” (Chelyabinsk), "Chigorin chess club” (St. Petersburg).
 Abroad played for Erfurter Schachklub (Germany) [3], Sportfreunde Katernberg 1913 E.V.
 (Germany), Kristiansund Sjakklubb and Vaalerenga Sjakklubb, - champion of Norway, (2011, 2015 and 2016, 2017, 2018), ŠK AD Jičín Czech Republic.

 Coach of the Norwegian men's team at the Tromsø Olympics in 2014 and the German men's team at the Baku Olympics in 2016.

 Bronze medalist of the 2018 Batumi Olympics and silver medalist of the 2019 European teams championship as a coach of the Georgian women's team.

 In March 2022, amid the Russian invasion of Ukraine, Romanov transferred from the Chess Federation of Russia to the Norwegian Chess Federation.
+He was the first Russian player to leave the Russian Chess Federation in wake of the invasion.